Doctor Zhivago (TV series): Part II

 Lara is called to serve as the midwife when Tonya is ready to deliver her second child, and Tonya realises who she is.
 As the civil war draws to a close, Zhivago deserts the red partisans and treks across the mountains to Lara's house in Yuriatin, where she nurses him back to health.
 Meanwhile, Tonya, her two children, and her father have returned to Moscow.

 Pursued by Komarovsky, now a leader in the Communist Party, Zhivago, Lara and her daughter flee to Varykino.
 Months later, Komarovsky, still obsessed with Lara, arrives and offers them safe passage out of Russia.
 They initially refuse, but Komarovsky persuades Zhivago that it is in Lara's best interests to leave because of her connection to Strelnikov, who has fallen from favour and lost his position in the Red Army.
 Zhivago convinces Lara, who is expecting their child, to leave with Komarovsky, telling her he will follow her shortly.

 Strelnikov, now a hunted man, arrives at Varykino in search of his family soon after they leave with Komarovsky.
 Zhivago assures him that Lara and his daughter are safe, and Strelnikov kills himself.

 Zhivago returns to Moscow and learns his wife, son, and father-in-law were deported and their location is unknown.
-Several years later, while sitting in a café, he sees a young boy who reminds him of himself as a child passing on the street with his mother, and he recognizes Lara.
+Several years later, while sitting in a café, he sees a young boy who reminds him of himself as a child passing on the street with his mother, and he recognises Lara.
 Before he can reach the pair, he suffers a fatal heart attack.
 Lara brings young Yuri to view his father's body, and as the two near their home, she realises that the NKVD is waiting to arrest her.
 Pretending that they are playing a game, she urges her son to run away as quickly as he can, with the book of poems Zhivago wrote over the years before she surrenders to the authorities.